Death and funeral of Pope John Paul II: Death

+The pope was the third-longest serving pope ever in history, after the first Pope Peter and Pope Pius IX.
+He died after 26 years and 162 days of papacy.
+He was buried in the presence of millions on 8 April 2005.

 Rite of papal death

 Pope John Paul II's body is laid in St. Peter's Basilica for private visitation by Vatican officials and foreign dignitaries.
-Among the Americans in the photograph are then US President George W. Bush, his father George H. W. Bush, his wife Laura Bush, and former president Bill Clinton, Secretary of State Condoleezza Rice, and Andrew Card.
+Among the Americans in the photograph are then US President George W. Bush, his father, former president George H. W. Bush, his wife Laura Bush, former president Bill Clinton, Secretary of State Condoleezza Rice, and Andrew Card.

 John Paul II's funeral was the first funeral celebrated according to the Ordo Exsequiarum Romani Pontificis, the liturgical book for papal funerals, which he had approved in 1998.
 When John Paul II died, the Camerlengo Eduardo Martínez Somalo removed the Pope's Ring of the Fisherman from his finger, then ceremonially crushed it with the ceremonial silver hammer in the presence of members of the College of Cardinals.

 While his predecessors had been embalmed after death, the Vatican claimed that Pope John Paul II was not embalmed and lay in state without normal treatment for preservation, which is evident by the grey colour taken on by the body.
 Also, it was customary for popes to have their organs removed after death.
 Pope Pius X ended this practice during his reign, and the wish of some Poles that John Paul II's heart be buried in Poland was not obliged.